What is Will Traveling in 2021 Be Like?

 However, there are another group of travelers to be aware of; the conscious travelers.

-In a nutshell, travel became oh-so easy over the past decade.
-We have budget airlines and hotels – and this meant that many of us treated ourselves to multiple holidays through the year.
+In a nutshell, travel became oh-so-easy over the past decade.
+We have budget airlines and hotels – and this meant that many of us treated ourselves to multiple holidays throughout the year.

 Suddenly, this has stopped.
 It has caused a lot of people to step back and assess what they want.
 Does this mean that they will never travel?
 No. However, it does mean that they might be pickier with their trips and opt for longer bucket list holidays versus several shorter breaks.
 Only time will tell.